tlively/learn-gfx-hal/book/src/05_shaders.md

 ## Add It To The Shader Code

-Adding the push constants to a shader is pretty easy, but there's a few rules.
+Adding the push constants to a shader is pretty easy, but there are few rules.
 All of your push constants appear in a single block with the special layout value of `push_constant`.
 This block isn't `in` or `out`, instead it's `uniform`.
 After that you give a name for the block type, the block itself, and then